Mr-Saab-29/Dream-Interpreter/README.md

 This repo contains a **notebook‑first** dream‑interpreter built with **LangChain**, **hybrid retrieval (BM25 + FAISS)**, **BAAI/BGE embeddings**, and **Groq LLMs**.
 It ships with a polished **Gradio Blocks** UI (dark mode + custom CSS) and an optional **text‑to‑video** step via **fal.ai** (fast‑SVD), which turns the interpretation into a short clip.

-> This README is tailored to the uploaded notebook (`Dream Interpreter code.ipynb`).
-If you later refactor into a package, ping me and I’ll convert this to a standard multi‑module README.

 ---

 ## What it does